Herbal Medicinal Tea

 You’ll most likely want to add honey to your herbal tea since the taste may not be so pleasant.

-The best way to figure out how to make any herbal medicine is to work with a specialist who can tailor it to your needs, like how Michael Kim made these recommendations and provided the herbs for me.
+The best way to figure out how to make any herbal medicine is to work with a specialist who can tailor it to your needs.